 - Then, one at a time, add your eggs.
 Move on to the next egg only after the first is completely incorporated into the cream.

-- Whisk in vanilla extract, cream, and all-purpose flour until well combined, and you have a luscious batter.
+- Mix in vanilla extract, cream, and all-purpose flour until well combined, and you have a luscious batter.

 - Pour the cream cheese filling and the strawberry sauce alternatively on top of the baked crust.